thephez/docs-core/docs/reference/p2p-network-data-messages.md

 *Added in protocol version 70209 of Dash Core as described by BIP152*

-The [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested a <<glossary:block>> using the <<glossary:inventory>> type `MSG_CMPCT_BLOCK`.
-If the requested block was recently announced and is close to the tip of the best chain of the receiver and after having sent the requesting <<glossary:peer>> a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct), nodes respond with a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) containing data for the block.
+The [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested a [block](../resources/glossary.md#block) using the [inventory](../resources/glossary.md#inventory) type `MSG_CMPCT_BLOCK`.
+If the requested block was recently announced and is close to the tip of the best chain of the receiver and after having sent the requesting [peer](../resources/glossary.md#peer) a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct), nodes respond with a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) containing data for the block.

 **If the requested block is too old, the node responds with a *full non-compact block***

-Upon receipt of a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock), after sending a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct), nodes should calculate the short transaction ID for each <<glossary:unconfirmed transaction>> they have available (i.e. in their mempool) and compare each to each short transaction ID in the [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
+Upon receipt of a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock), after sending a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct), nodes should calculate the short transaction ID for each [unconfirmed transaction](../resources/glossary.md#unconfirmed-transaction) they have available (i.e. in their mempool) and compare each to each short transaction ID in the [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
 After finding already-available transactions, nodes which do not have all transactions available to reconstruct the full block should request the missing transactions using a [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn).

 A node must not send a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) unless they are able to respond to a [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn) which requests every transaction in the block.
-A node must not send a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) without having validated that the <<glossary:header>> properly commits to each transaction in the block, and properly builds on top of the existing, fully-validated chain with a valid proof-of-work either as a part of the current most-work valid chain, or building directly on top of it.
+A node must not send a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) without having validated that the [header](../resources/glossary.md#header) properly commits to each transaction in the block, and properly builds on top of the existing, fully-validated chain with a valid proof-of-work either as a part of the current most-work valid chain, or building directly on top of it.
 A node may send a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) before validating that each transaction in the block validly spends existing UTXO set entries.

 The [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) contains a vector of `PrefilledTransaction` whose structure is defined below.
 A `PrefilledTransaction` is used in `HeaderAndShortIDs` to provide a list of a few transactions explicitly.